msaharan/data_scientist_ai_agent/README.md

 ## Architecture & Extensibility

 - High-level system design and component descriptions are in `ARCHITECTURE.md`.
-- That document also covers safety controls, personalization, and how to register custom tools or MCP integrations.
+- That document also covers safety controls and how to register custom tools or MCP integrations.

 ## Security Highlights